Finally We call ToString. This method internally uses logic and often does not copy the string data an additional time.

 string result = builder.ToString();

 Summary.
-We examined the StringBuilder type and its ToString method, which is useful for converting the internal character buffer to a usable string type in the C# language.
+We examined the StringBuilder ToString method.
+This converts the character buffer to a string.
 ToString internally prevents an extra string copy from occurring.